Demonic Plants of SoCal: Pt. 1 - Pitchfork Weed

 && [ other ] && 0 comments

 The first thing I noticed when I moved to Santa Barbara and started going outdoors was that everything just seemed a little more hostile than what I was used to.
 There are the ever present threats of overwhelming heat, lack of water, exposure and poison oak.
-By now, I’ve played a few PHP pages, and here we are, at Cactus Jacks where I started.
+By now, I’ve come to the lovely sunflower?

 I was walking down from the top of Tangerine Falls feeling pretty good about the stupid scramble I had just survived (despite a sprained wrist) when I felt a peculiar sensation on my legs.
 When I looked down and saw that they were covered, absolutely trashed, by tons of tiny pitchfork looking things.
-And they did make it out right away.
+And they have nothing to complain about the place really was being used by an architect, but I enjoyed every one of many movies and video games.